Cotorsion pairs and model structures on Morita rings: Introduction

-given in Theorems \ref{mainin31} and \ref{mainin32} have the following relations: See Theorem \ref{compare} for details.
-But, what important and interesting are that, {\bf they are not equal}, in general.
+The four cotorsion pairs given in Theorems \ref{mainin31} and \ref{mainin32} have relations: See Theorem \ref{compare} for details.
+An important and interesting feature is that, {\bf they are not equal}, in general.
 In fact, there even exists an algebra $\Lambda$, such that the four cotorsion pairs above are pairwise different.
 Such an example has been given in Example \ref{ie}.